Dimensions at a glance:

 While we make every effort to ensure the product you purchase meets your expectations, the actual product may differ slightly from images and renderings shown due to enhancements and/or modifications made at the discretion of the manufacturer.

 Shipping is included in the price of your coop!
 Allow up to 2 weeks for arrival.
-It may ship on a truck with a liftgate; via UPS; it may even arrive via a local delivery service.
-The Gambrel Roof comes in three separate boxes.
-Box one is 65" x 43" x 5" and weighs 58 pounds.
-Box two is 46" x 41" x 9" and weighs 44 pounds.
-Box three is 51" x 17" x 7" and weighs 51 pounds.
+The Gambrel Roof XL comes in three separate boxes.
+Box one is 51" x 29" x 5" and weighs 50 pounds.
+Box two is 46" x 41" x 7" and weighs 52 pounds.
+Box three is 64" x 36" x 5" and weighs 48 pounds.

 Coop is manufactured from Chinese Fir.